athomasq/athomasq.github.io/bookshelf.md

 - **Chasing Science**, Frederik Pohl
 - **Hexaflexagons, Probability and Hanoi**, Martin Gardner

-The first Martin Gardner book I ever read; along with a (sadly lost) copy of Yakov Perelman's **Mathematics Can Be Fun**, the beginning of a life-long interest in words, numbers, puzzles and games.
+The first Martin Gardner book I ever read; along with a (sadly lost) copy of Yakov Perelman's **Mathematics Can Be Fun**{: style="color: green"}, the beginning of a life-long interest in words, numbers, puzzles and games.

 - **Mathematical Magic Show**, Martin Gardner
 - **Fads & Fallacies**, Martin Gardner